kedro-org/kedro/docs/source/tutorial/package_a_project.md

 The resulting package only contains the Python source code of your Kedro pipeline, not any of the `conf`, `data` and `logs` subfolders.
 This means that you can distribute the project to run elsewhere, such as on a separate computer with different configuration information, dataset and logging locations.

+We recommend that you document the configuration required (parameters and catalog) in the local `README.md` file for any project recipients.

 ### Package recipients

 Recipients of the `.egg` and `.whl` files need to have Python and `pip` on their machines, but do not need to have Kedro installed.

-A recipient can install the project into a folder by calling:
+A recipient can install the project by calling:

 ```bash
 pip install <path-to-wheel-file>
 ```

-An executable, `kedro-tutorial`, is placed in the `bin` subfolder of the Python installation location, so the project can be run as follows from the installation directory:
+An executable, `kedro-tutorial`, is placed in the `bin` subfolder of the Python install folder, so the project can be run as follows:

 ```bash
 python -m kedro_tutorial